Is Lake Charles A Ponzi Scheme?

 Until, of course, there is no more new growth.

 Who will be left holding that hot potato once the con has run its course?
 We will, of course.
 The residents of this fine city will be expected to pay for it.
-Our taxes will go up and up, the city will increase the cost of existing fees while creating all new ones, landlords will increase rent even more (to cover the sharp rise in their property taxes, which the city will undoubtedly raise), and in general, everything will get progressively more and more expensive until people can no longer afford to live here (because you can bet wages aren’t going up any time soon), then there’s a mass exodus and everyone just leaves the city.
+Even though we already have one of the highest sales tax rates of any city in the entire country, our taxes will go up and up, the city will increase the cost of existing fees while creating all new ones, landlords will increase rent even more (to cover the sharp rise in their property taxes, which the city will undoubtedly raise), and in general, everything will get progressively more and more expensive until people can no longer afford to live here (because you can bet wages aren’t going up any time soon), then there’s a mass exodus and everyone just leaves the city.

 It’s happened before, because no one ever seems to learn from the mistakes of the past.
 In fact, this method of “growth” is pretty much the standard operating procedure of virtually ever city in the country.
 Boom then bust.
 You can see it everywhere from big cities like Detroit, to countless smaller towns that rapidly expanded in good times, only to collapse in on themselves the going got tough.
 And it will happen here too, if we don’t stop it.